 At the time it was released, it was especially useful because of the inconsistencies that existed among JavaScript implementations in older versions of Internet Explorer, Firefox, and eventually Google Chrome (which wasn't released until 2008).

-As described by the jQuery website:
+As described by the

 jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript.